pgorod/pgorod.github.io/_posts/2017-05-05-Concepts-Accounts-Contacts.md

 - handle the relationships directly from the database (you will find multiple rows in table `accounts_contacts` for a single contact)
 - if you don't see the second Account from the Contacts detail record, you can still see the Contact in the Accounts record, as an item in a subpanel.
 From that line you can select "delete".
 Remeber deleting in subpanels doesn't delete the full records, it only deletes the relationship between the record you are on, and that linked record.

+### Setting up Security ###

+Although it's a different topic, if you're interested in modelling groups, subgroups and people, you will probably want to consider the different accesses you will be letting each group of users have.
+So a recommended reading is this: (A Typical Hierarchy Setup) [https://www.sugaroutfitters.com/docs/securitysuite/example-of-a-typical-setup]